-before 11 months | EMIL EGGER AG
+before 2 years | EMIL EGGER AG

 The Hawker Hunter aeroplane is safely back at the Hunter association Obersimmental